w3c-fedid/FedCM/src/directed_identifiers.md

 * [Prior art considered](#prior-art-considered)

 # Directed identifiers
-This document explores the ideas of [directed identifiers](glossary.md#directed-identifier) and [verifiably directed identifiers](glossary.md#verifiably-directed-identifier) in WebID.
+This document explores the ideas of [directed identifiers](glossary.md#directed-identifier) and [verifiably directed identifiers](glossary.md#verifiably-directed-identifier) in FedCM.

-Directed identifiers are included in the WebID proposal as an attempt to mitigate [Relying Party tracking](README.md#the-rp-tracking-problem) of users by means of [identifier correlation](https://wicg.github.io/WebID/#cross-site-correlation).
+Directed identifiers are included in the FedCM proposal as an attempt to mitigate [Relying Party tracking](README.md#the-rp-tracking-problem) of users by means of [identifier correlation](https://wicg.github.io/FedCM/#cross-site-correlation).
 As traditional tracking mechanisms have become less accessible, a fallback method for following user activity across the web has been for web sites with account systems to correlate personal identifiers associated with each account.
 For example, all sites that require users to use email addresses as login identifiers can collude to uniquely identify a given user across all of those sites, and profile that user's full activity across them.

 Conceptually, a directed identifer is a limited-scope identifier that has a one-way mapping from a user identifier that is known to an Identity Provider.
 The original identifier cannot practically be derived from the directed identifier by anyone other than the IdP or possibly the user.